 Position Title: Office Clerk

-Position Occupant Requirements: Current Graduate/Professional Students including those on Federal Work Study
+Position Occupant Requirements: Students who will be enrolled in classes for Spring 2024 including those on Federal Work Study

 Supervisor: Tim Donahoo, Office Administrator

 Locations: In-person only; 1801 Edgehill Ave., Suite 112; Commons Center, Room 217